-Covid 19 coronavirus: Two new cases of Covid today
+Covid 19 coronavirus: Two new cases of Covid today; Health Minister Chris Hipkins unhappy with testing numbers

 There is now no one hospitalised with Covid-19 - a patient previously in an Auckland hospital has been released.

 There are 22 active cases in NZ, all in managed isolation.
+There have been 1186 confirmed cases in New Zealand.

-New Health Minister Chris Hipkins has asked officials to increase testing in the coming days and weeks.
+New Health Minister Chris Hipkins said he had asked officials to increase testing in the coming days and weeks.

-He said New Zealand does not need to be testing around its peak - which was around 12,000 - but it was important testing still occurs.
+New Zealand does not need to be testing at the rate it had at its peak - which was around 12,000 a day - but it was important testing still occured, he said.

 The aim was for about 4000 a day, Hipkins said.